Type 2 Diabetes Management

 Our services are designed to help you stay healthy, as well as promptly diagnose and effectively treat you when necessary.
 We also can help you manage a chronic condition.
 Our aim is to be your partner for achieving and maintaining your overall good health.

 Find the support you need to fight back against diabetes.
 You’ll have a wide range of trusted resources to help you stay healthy for life, including group training, individual assessment and specialized programs.
-The Diabetes Education program at our Geneva and Glen Ellyn locations has been recognized by the American Diabetes Association for Quality Self-Management Education*.

 A host of helpful services are here for you, including: